 One of the most important things you can do to prevent a grease fire is to avoid heating grease or oil too quickly.
 Ensure that when you heat it up, do so very slowly, and it’s best that you even cool it down if you notice smoke.
 Grease fires can start in seconds, so if you see any chance of one starting up, respond immediately.
 Also, when adding food to grease, do so carefully to prevent splatter.
 Additionally, avoid putting frozen food into hot oil.

-Although there are other steps in putting out a fire, such as turning off the heat and using a lid to cover the fire to starve it of oxygen, having a fire extinguisher immediately available is one of the best kitchen safety tips.
-Since pouring water over a fire doesn't always work as well as you would think, a fire extinguisher is often your best bet.
+Although there are other great fire safety tips, such as turning off the heat and using a lid to cover the fire to starve it of oxygen, having a fire extinguisher immediately available is one of the best kitchen safety tips.
+Since pouring water over a fire doesn’t always work as well as you would think, a fire extinguisher is often your best bet.
 Also, note that fire extinguishers have different strengths and purposes.
 Ensure that the one you have is properly-suited to put out grease fires and electrical fires.

 One of the first kitchen safety tips drilled into our heads as kids that stayed in our minds throughout our adult years is the dangers of knives.
 There is an excellent reason for this.
 Knives are very dangerous, and no matter how much experience you have with one, you should always take care when using one.